vip2ip/vip2ip/README.md

-Chatbots of any complexity using AI technologies.
+Chatbots of any complexity using AI technologies
 ================================================================================================================================================================

 CEO & Python Developer